FeatureBaseDB/python-pilosa/docs/imports.md

 If you have large amounts of data, it is more efficient to import it to Pilosa instead of several `SetBit` queries.

-This library supports importing bits in the CSV (comma separated values) format:
+This library supports importing columns in the CSV (comma separated values) format:
 ```
 ROW_ID,COLUMN_ID
 ```